pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 First, we will setup necessary tools, downloading the code and the data.

+> [!TIP]
+> Prefer to work on a SSD instead of a HDD and with a decent or high-end CPU, as it will considerably speed-up the computations and I/O operations.

 ## Download

 1. Prepare an empty directory in a location of your choice on the host system, which is the only directory that will be share with the Docker container.